 A stable power source is needed for the smoke alarm to be effective.
 Alarms can be directly connected to a home’s electrical wiring or run on batteries.
 They can also be wired into the house with a battery backup.

 The batteries can be replaceable, or they can be sealed-long life batteries.
 Not surprisingly, in the digital age, smoke alarms based on wireless technology are now found in many homes.

 After a Smoke Alarm Failure

 It doesn’t matter which type of smoke alarm or power source is chosen.
 The bottom line is that if a smoke alarm fails and an injury or death results, you may have a cause of action for personal injury or wrongful death.
-There are several possible legal grounds to consider, starting with a products liability claim against the manufacturer.
-Talk with an experienced products liability attorney in your area to learn more about your rights and legal options.
+There are several possible legal grounds to consider, starting with a product liability claim against the manufacturer.
+Talk with an experienced defective product lawyer in your area to learn more about your rights and legal options.